jmtilli/fastdiv/README.md

 Note that currently only uint32\_t by uint32\_t division is supported, and the divisor must actually fit into int32\_t, so highest bit must be zero.

+# Directory structure

+If you want to just look at the simplest possible fast division code, you may look at the file fastdiv.c in the root directory.
+However, the code is also available as a library, built using stirmake (https://github.com/Aalto5G/stirmake).
+The lib directory contains the library and the examples directory contains how to use that library.
+Integration with external build systems using stirmake is optimal; integration with external build systems using make is possible by calling stirmake as a sub-make but then the benefits of stirmake are lost.

 # References

 For the academic paper reference, see: